 What information do I need to provide?

-You have a duty to the court to give full and frank disclosure of all your finances and other relevant circumstances in this form.
+You have a duty to the court to fully disclose all your finances and other relevant circumstances in this form.
 Do not be tempted to try to conceal assets, as a failure to give full and accurate disclosure may result in any order the court makes being set aside at a later date.
-If you are found to have been deliberately untruthful, then this will reflect on your credibility and criminal proceedings may be brought against you for fraud under the Fraud Act 2006.
+If you are found to have been deliberately untruthful, this will reflect on your credibility, and criminal proceedings may be brought against you for fraud under the Fraud Act 2006.

-When completing the form, you will note that there is also a requirement to provide documents in support.
+When completing the form, you will note that providing supporting documents is also required.
 The documents required are detailed in grey boxes at the start of each section.
-For most people, it will mean providing a year’s worth of bank statements for any bank account held, in your sole name, jointly, and accounts where you a nominee or beneficiary, proof of income from employment via a P60 for the last year together with your last three payslips; or, proof of self-employed income via last year’s tax return or accounts.
+For most people, it will mean providing a year’s worth of bank statements for any bank account held in your sole name, jointly, and accounts where you a nominee or beneficiary, proof of income from employment via a P60 for the last year together with your last three payslips; or, proof of self-employed income via last year’s tax return or accounts.
 Depending on what other assets you have, you will also be expected to provide up-to-date balances or valuations.
 If you are in any doubt, one of our expert divorce lawyers can advise you on what is required, and we can even organise valuations and obtain updated balances for you if needed.

 Form E is divided into five sections, and we shall look at each section in turn below:

 The start of this section is self-explanatory and requires you to insert your personal details, such as your name, date of birth, occupation, address, and details of your children and dependents.

 This section also requires you to advise the court of any health issues you or the children suffer, excluding minor ailments.
 This information is required because health concerns for you or your children can affect your earning capacity and financial needs, influencing the level of financial order a court may grant.
 There is no need to provide medical reports at this stage.